 Starting at 3rd level, a mystic savant gains a 10-foot consuming aura.
 Any spell cast by another caster within this aura allows the mystic savant to use his spell eating ability as an attack of opportunity, so long as they haven’t used up his attack of opportunity, and still have charges available for his spell eating ability.

-Spells consumed in this way, expend a use of spell eating as normal, and do not allow the use of abstract synthesis, but may be stored.
+Spells consumed in this way, expend a use of spell eating as normal, and do not allow the use of abstract synthesis.
 The consuming aura increases to 15-foot at 8th level, 20-foot at 11th level, 25-foot at 14th level, and 30-foot at 17th level.
 This is a passive ability that is always active.

 This ability replaces analysis.